ghaffarian/jgram/README.md

 This is an internal project by members of our lab from [Amirkabir University of Technology](http://aut.ac.ir), as a sub-project of the PhD thesis of [Seyed Mohammad Ghaffarian](http://linkedin.com/in/smghaffarian).
 Seyed Mohammad Ghaffarian is the main developer and owner of JGRAM.

-The development of PROGEX is done using the [Netbeans IDE](https://netbeans.org), with an [Apache Maven](https://maven.apache.org) project structure, under the terms of the [LGPL-v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.
+The development of JGRAM is done using the [Netbeans IDE](https://netbeans.org), with an [Apache Maven](https://maven.apache.org) project structure, under the terms of the [LGPL-v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.

 ## Why We Developed JGRAM?